Student mobility

 In the Erasmus+ programme, student mobility for studies and/or traineeships, during the study period and one year after the completion of a degree, are included in Key Action 1: Learning Mobility of Individuals.
 This aims to develop competences, broaden understanding on practices and policies in different countries, enhance learning quality, encourage modernisation and internationalisation of the HEIs involved, promote the mobility of students, teachers and other staff working in HEIs.

 Unsurprisingly, transnational mobility between 2020 and 2021 was affected by the pandemic in all participating countries, with the European Commission allowing the delay of activities, and the option to combine online and/or face-to-face activities, between the country of the home institution and the host country.
+Subsequently, transnational mobility has also suffered the effects of the conflict in Ukraine that began in February 2022.

-With Erasmus+ 2021-2027, any study or internship period abroad (including mobility of doctorate students) can take the form of mixed mobility, combining physical mobility with a virtual component.
+With Erasmus+ 2021-2027, any study or internship period abroad (including mobility of doctorate students) can take the form of mixed mobility, i.e. combining physical mobility with a virtual component.
 Mobility can be 100 % virtual only in situations of force majeure validated by the National Agency.

-The Erasmus+ Programme has seen increased participation from higher education students and is now the main source of funding for transnational mobility of students, teachers and academic staff, and in the context of the internationalisation of HEIs.
+The Erasmus+ Programme has seen increased participation from higher education students and is now the main source of funding for transnational mobility of students, teachers and academic staff, relevant in the context of the internationalisation of HEIs.

 Portugal adopted the European Quality Charter for Mobility (Erasmus Student Charter), reinforcing the Erasmus Charter for Higher Education – (ECHE ).
 As such, Erasmus+ student mobility for studies (SMS) and/or traineeship (SMT), centrepieces of Erasmus + Programme (for higher education), provides additional quality assurance.